diyor28/interview-task/README.md

 Don't use any libraries othen than Vue/VueX (you won't need them)

 ## End result
-Write a small single page application to have products to chose from, a cart and a summary (total price) of selected products
+Write a small single page application to have products to chose from, a cart and a summary (total price) of selected products.
+Use of components and props is highly encouraged and appreciated.

 You can choose to hard code products in you code or give the ability to add them

-Push you code to github and send me the link at
+Push you code to github and send me the link at any of:
   - Telegram https://t.me/diyor28
   - Mail diyor28july@gmail.com